biopragmatics/oquat/docs/invalids/prefix/xenbase.md

-# MPATH
+# xenbase: Xenbase

+This page summarize the different resources that reference `xenbase` but use local unique identifiers that do not match the standard pattern of ^XB\-\w+\-\d+$.
+Of the 1 resources,
-The following 1 variants were found: ['xenbase']
+1 variants on the standard prefix were found: ['xenbase'].

-## `so`
+## `so`: Sequence types and features ontology

-Identifiers for this prefix are given correctly in Sequence types and features ontology.
+Identifiers for this prefix are given incorrectly correctly in `so`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                              |
 |-----------------|----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|